 I still think they’re odd.
 (I’m not sure what you’re supposed to do with them, exactly.)
 Still, there’s some combination of write-up, cultural moment, and character art that makes them make more sense now.
 I don’t think I need an entire plane of hierarchical clockwork bots in my game, but Xander just looooves them.
 The cute illustrations definitely put them over the top for him.
 Hell, maybe I’ll figure out something to do with these just for his sake.

 We are getting there!
-As I write this we are down to 8 days of school at home.
+As I write this we only have 8 days of “home school” left.

 Like a lot of parents, I don’t think we can count on Summer Camp to come riding to the rescue.
 Not that we have a ton of money for that kind of thing, but a week here and there can work wonders.